benjie91/react-table-wrapper/README.md

 This step allows you to select which cells you want to copy from a ReactTable.

-Each row and column in the ReactTable has a state to track if it is selected or not. ==A cell is only considered selected when both its row and column is selected.==
+Each row and column in the ReactTable has a state to track if it is selected or not.

-When it is selected, its background turns green.
+**A cell is only considered selected when both its row and column is selected.** When it is selected, its background turns green.
 If it becomes unselected, its background returns to white.

+<span style="background-color: #FFFF00">Marked text</span>

 There are 2 ways to select cells: